Don McEwen

-Don McEwen is a former track and field athlete.
+Don McEwen (born 14 August 1928) is a former track and field athlete.
 He was a two-time NCAA champion in the two-mile run.

 Track competition

 While competing for the University of Michigan, he won consecutive NCAA men's track and field championships in the two-mile race.
 In 1950, McEwen won the NCAA championship with a time of 9 minutes, 1.9 seconds.
 In 1951, he repeated as the NCAA champion with a time of 9 minutes, 3.2 seconds.
 His two-mile time of 9:01.9 in 1950 set a new NCAA record.

 McEwen also won six Big Ten Conference individual championships in track.
 His Big Ten championships include consecutive championships in the two-mile run (1950 with a time of 9:13 and 1951 with a time of 9:23.8) and a championship in the one-mile run (1951 with a time of 4:09.0).

 Although the University of Michigan did not have a varsity cross country team at the time, McEwen also competed in cross country while attending the school.
 He won consecutive Big Ten Conference cross country championships.
 Competing in the four-mile cross country race, McEwen won the 1949 championship with a time of 19 minutes, 44.5 seconds and repeated as champion in 1950 with a time of 19 minutes, 34.3 seconds.

 In 1952 McEwen anchored the Michigan team that set a world record in the distance medley relay, knocking three seconds off the previous record with a time of 9:56.3 minutes alongside teammates Aaron Gordon, Jack Carroll and John Ross.

 McEwen, was “thought to have legitimate medal prospects in the 5000 meters” at the 1952 Summer Olympics in Helsinki, but he was unable to compete in the games because of an injury.

 In 1953, McEwen graduated from the University of Michigan Business School with a bachelor's degree in business administration.